bparanj/crystal/electronics/experiments/fuse.md

+OUT OF SCOPE
 Fuse is not listed https://www.tinkercad.com/help/circuits/list-of-all-circuit-components.
 Skip this topic.

+This experiment will blow up the fuse.

 Here are the steps to create a simple circuit demonstrating how a fuse works: